webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

       - AWS Identity and Access Management
       - Google Identity Platform
       - Azure Active Directory
-- Identity and Access Management: _Public key infrastructure (PKI)_
+- IDENTITY and ACCESS MANAGEMENT: _Public key infrastructure (PKI)_
+  - Protect data, insure identity. **Key Pair Encryption**.
   - Framework for issuing, **managing**, and using **digital certificates**(signed public/private keys).
   - The actual certificates are handled by _certificate authority_ servers that create, manage, expire, renew, and revoke certificates.
   - Provides secure communication and strengthens authentication.
   - Examples include OpenSSL and Microsoft Certificate Services.
-- Identity and Access Management: _Secret management_
+- IDENTITY and ACCESS MANAGEMENT: _Secret management_
   - Securely **stores** and manages sensitive information like passwords, API **keys**, and encryption keys.
   - Ensures confidentiality and integrity of sensitive data.
   - Examples include HashiCorp Vault and AWS Secrets Manager.
-- Identity and Access Management: _Key management_
+- IDENTITY and ACCESS MANAGEMENT: _Key management_
   - Manages the **lifecycle**(renewed or reissued) of encryption **keys** used for data protection.
     - not to be confused with secret management, specifically covers the management of public and private keys within the PKI(renewed or reissued).
   - Provides secure storage, rotation, and access control for encryption keys.